QUEEN’S COLLEGE from the Private Walk.

-This view of the riverside and bridge was first published in the Architectural History of the University of Cambridge, by Willis & Clarke, 1886, Vol. 2, p.
+This view of the riverside frontage was first published in the Architectural History of the University of Cambridge, by Willis & Clarke, 1886, Vol. 2, p.
 20, but possibly drawn earlier.

 Note that the watergate from the President’s garden to the river is shown, but the present railings are not shown: instead there is a solid wall.

 A watercolour of the river frontage, looking south from the Grove, by William Matthison (1853–1926), first published in Cambridge, by Mildred Anna Rosalie Tuker, 1907.
 This book was published to meet the demand for colour illustrations in a guide-book, before mass reproduction of colour photography became possible.
 Matthison, who had a reputation for architectural accuracy, was commissioned in 1904 to provide the illustrations, and painted 77 watercolours of Cambridge for this book.

 The former full-height river wall of the President’s Garden has been reduced in height, and replaced with the present iron railings, including a renewed water-gate.

 Beyond the Mathematical Bridge can be seen the iron Silver Street bridge of 1841, and beyond that, the King’s Mill and Bishop’s Mill, demolished in the 1920s, of which only the mill races now remain.